rgeoghegan/ocaml-redis/README.md

 Redis client library for Ocaml
 ==============================

 ocaml-redis implements the client spec of the [Redis key-value store](http://code.google.com/p/redis/).

-It currently only implements the commands operating on string values listed on the [Redis Command Reference](http://code.google.com/p/redis/wiki/CommandReference) for *Redis 1.0*.
+It currently only implements the commands listed in the following subsection of the [Redis Command Reference](http://code.google.com/p/redis/wiki/CommandReference) for *Redis 1.0*:

+* Commands operating on string values
+* Commands operating on the key space

+These sections are still to be completed:

+* Connection handling
+* Commands operating on lists
+* Commands operating on sets
+* Multiple databases handling commands
+* Sorting
+* Persistence control commands
+* Remote server control commands

 Testing
 -------